anishfish2/faceMerge/README.md

 3. Prepare two images of people's faces that you want to merge.
 Make sure they are in a compatible format, such as JPEG or PNG.

-4. Open the `mergefaces.py` script and update the file paths of the input images in the `image_path1` and `image_path2` variables.
+4. Open the `mergefaces.py` script and update the file paths of the input images in the setOfNames list.

 5. Run the `mergefaces.py` script using Python.
-This will merge the two input images and save the result as `output.png` in the same directory.
+This will merge the input images and display them.

 6. Check the `output.png` file to see the merged image of the two faces.